chiru-13/KokoroBot/README.md

 KokoroBot features a user-friendly interface with clear message distinction and a seamless chat history.
 The chatbot captures user input and analyzes emotional states in real-time using webcam frames.
 Responses are generated to be supportive and empathetic, tailored to the detected emotions such as sadness, fear, anger, or happiness.
 This allows KokoroBot to create a supportive and engaging user experience, adapting its replies to match the user's emotional needs and maintaining context across interactions.

-Feel free to interact with KokoroBot [here](https://huggingface.co/spaces/dummy/kokorobot?logs=container) and experience how it can support you in different emotional states!

 ## Technology Stack